pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

    ```

 Once your Kubernetes cluster is up, and your infrastructure is configured,
-you are ready to prepare for the installation of Pachyderm.
+you are ready to prepare for the installation of MLDM.
 Some of the steps below will require you to keep updating the values.yaml started during the setup of the recommended infrastructure.

 {{% notice note %}}